H4xl0r/evilportals/README.md

 After gathering credentials, captured data will be shown as a notification on the WiFi Pineapple web interface, and also stored on the Tetra at `/root/evilportal-logs/portal-login.txt` or on the Nano at `/sd/evilportal-logs/portal-login.txt` with additional profiling.

 ---
-### Token Portals
+## Token Portals
-Token Portals are Basic Portals with ability to generate tokens and send those via mail, those user based tokens will be request later to login. (sure will still ask for email and password !).
+Token Portals are Basic Portals with ability to generate tokens and send those via mail, those user based tokens will be request later to login.

-## Requires you to setup:
+### Token Portal Requirements:

 --> smtp settings on your pinapple. (smtp server infos needed)